 - Use is prohibited inside all campus buildings.

 - In New York, use is prohibited on Anton Plaza and Beverage Garden Plaza (formerly Heinz Plaza).

 - In California, use is prohibited on the Herb Terrace.

 - Use is prohibited on sidewalks.

-- Hoverboards are prohibited inside all dining areas.
+- These electronic/motorized conveyances are prohibited inside all dining areas.

-- Users are encouraged to wear protective equipment.
+- Users are strongly encouraged to wear protective equipment.